cikalmaulana/katalon-finalapi-RajasaCikal/README.md

 ## Test Cases
 ### 1. PUT Create Booking
 Description
 This test case updates an existing booking with details fetched from global variables.
 The booking ID is taken from the global variable bookingid.
+In the Restful Booker API test suite, API chaining is implemented in the PUT Create Booking test case.
+This test case updates an existing booking by sending a PUT request to the URL https://restful-booker.herokuapp.com/booking/${bookingid}, where ${bookingid} is a global variable representing the booking ID.

 API Endpoint : URL: https://restful-booker.herokuapp.com/booking/${bookingid}